 It’s not difficult to learn how to push in the normal stance, but it will require patience and persistence.
 You don’t have to learn how to push any other way, but there are a few advantages to pushing in a normal stance.
 Let’s go over the pros and cons of pushing mongo.

-The Advantages of Pushing Mongo
+The Advantages of Skateboarding Mongo

 Even though mongo pushing is looked down upon, one huge advantage is that mongo skaters have an easier time learning to ride fakie.
 As the rider pushes mongo, and once they have enough speed, they only need to place their front foot near the truck bolts and the back foot on the board’s tail.
 And voila, you’re now riding fakie.
 Other advantages of pushing mongo include: